pat-coady/speech-command/README.md

 See `setup.py`.

-Note: `azureml` is optional, only needed if you train using Azure ML Workspaces.
+Note: `azureml` is optional, and only needed if you train using Azure ML Workspaces.

 ### References